jonathanregan58/SauceDemoInosoft/README.md

 @successfulloginasstandarduser

+*This is positive

 Recording of the execution of the test case above: https://drive.google.com/file/d/1J0mdBqZEwdJW7NeEsLerJ9nfpZAoj97-/view?usp=drive_link

 @successfulloginaslockedoutuser

+*This is positive

 Recording of the execution of the test case above: https://drive.google.com/file/d/1YDZ6qK6EkUOnSoA5Oq3llj3tlo1RaHcj/view?usp=drive_link

 @faileloginemptyfields

+*This is negative

 Recording of the execution of the test case above: https://drive.google.com/file/d/1QrmzAJRdj35Nw_SGXaoDPZiqpZchlfJG/view?usp=drive_link